This post includes affiliate links.

 So it dawned on me!
 I could crochet my own bows and pull-string bows.
 I already designed a single color bow, as well as a multi-color bow.
-All there was missing was an amazing and magical pull-string bow.
+All that was missing was an amazing and magical pull-string bow.

 But I wanted the pull-string bow to look like a ribbon pull-string bow that makes you feel really special when you pull that string and create an amazing looking bow.
 That feeling when you see your children pull that string and create a bow and say “Wow!” just makes the moment extra special.

-In fact, I really did my research and looked at videos, photos and an actual ribbon pull-string bow to make sure I would make a crocheted one that looked very similar with the same kind of features.
+In fact, I really did my research and looked at videos, photos and an actual ribbon pull-string bow to make sure I would make a crochet one that looked very similar with the same kind of features.

 You Should Know This